-How to add photos, videos, scans, and sketches to Notes on iPhone and iPad

-You can add photos, videos, sketches, and even scanned documents to the Notes app on iPhone and iPad.
-Here's how.
+Add useful attachments to remember things in the Notes app on iOS

-The Notes app on your iPhone and iPad isn't just for typing out text or to-do lists.
-You can also add photos, videos, sketches, and even scanned documents, turning it from a simple note-taking tool into something that can fill a lot of different note-taking needs, be they from the average iPhone owner to dedicated power users.
+When you need to jot something down, it's hard to beat the Notes app that comes pre-installed on your current iPhone or iPad.
+With Notes, you can store plain or formatted text notes, but there's so much more that you can do too!
+Did you know that the Notes app lets you add photos, videos, scans, and even sketches to your notes?
+Yup, that's right!
+The Notes app is even more useful than you think.

-Here's how to add photos, videos, scans, and sketches to Notes for iPhone and iPad.
+Here's how to add photos, videos, scans, and sketches in the Notes app on your best iPhone and iPad.

 How to add photos and videos in Notes

-The Notes app allows you to add photos and videos to your notes, either from your photo library or by taking a new image or video.
+The Notes app allows you to add photos and videos to your notes, either from your photo library or by taking a new image or video with the device camera.

+- If you chose Take Photo or Video, select whether you want Photo or Video.

+- Tap the Capture button.

-- Create a new note or open an existing one to which you'd like to add a photo or video.
+- Tap Retake if you want to try taking a better photo or video.

-Tap the + button.

-- Tap Photo Library if you want to add an existing photo or video
+Tap Use Photo (or Video) if you want to use what you captured.

-- Choose the photo or video that you want to add.
+- Choose the photos or videos that you want to add to your note.

 Tap Done.